 4. Watch Your Back: Pay Attention To Shoulder Surfing

 In public spaces, sit with your back to the wall so no one can look over your shoulder.
-Alternatively, use a privacy overlay on your screen, limiting the viewing angle keeping your data more private.
+Alternatively, use a privacy overlay on your screen, limiting the viewing angle and keeping your data more private.

-5. Encrypt Everything Including Your Whole Drive
+5. Encrypt Everything, Including Your Whole Drive

 Fully encrypting your laptop’s hard drive or your mobile device’s onboard memory prevents hackers from mounting your storage if your device is stolen.